minegrass/dyFbTool/README.md

 16/11/2022-> project done and able to run in docker
 -> learned need develop in linux env/ docker env
 -> learned some linux basic command and more about docker

+12/24/2022

+-> added /postvid function -> to upload as video